awslabs/fhir-works-on-aws-deployment/README.md

 This project is licensed under the Apache-2.0 license.

-## Setting variables for FHIR Works on AWS
+## Setting variables for FHIR on AWS

 ### Retrieving user variables